smpeters/serverless-dynamodb-local/README.md

 `sls dynamodb start --migrate`

 Note: Read the detailed section for more information on advanced options and configurations.
-Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local.

 ## Install: sls dynamodb install
 This installs the Java program locally.
 If using docker, this step is not required.